 Mom’s Cream Cheese Frosting is thick and dense and on the sweet side and is just a touch lighter in the Cream Cheese flavor than some, which is perfect for a carrot or a spice cake.
 The cream cheese flavor blends beautifully without being overtly “cream cheesy.”
 It’s not going to dominate the flavors of your cake.
 It really is a beautiful thing…

 I like that Mom’s Cream Cheese Frosting spreads beautifully, will nicely hold swirls or waves if you wish, or smooths just like buttercream if you’re looking to frost a cake cleanly.
-Which I usually never do – that takes more work and precision than I’m normally going to put out, lol!
-(The one exception on my site is my Cafe Latte’s Tres Leches Cake.)
+Which I usually never do – that takes more work and precision than I’m normally going to put out, lol.
 I am no cake decorator!
 But if you are looking for a Cream Cheese Frosting that will let you smooth the sides, and maybe decorate with chopped nuts halfway up, this is that frosting.
 My Mom’s Cream Cheese Frosting pipes beautifully, too!
 Just don’t keep your beautiful creation where it’s hot – any cream cheese frosting can soften under hot temperatures.

 Making Mom’s Cream Cheese Frosting:

-Any Cream Cheese Frosting is just a cinch to make, and most have only four ingredients.
+Cream Cheese Frosting is just a cinch to make, and most have only four ingredients.
 There’s butter, cream cheese, powdered sugar, and vanilla.
-A few might have a little milk or cream blended in to lighten them, but that’s not generally the standard, and sometimes you’ll see a touch of salt.
+A few might have a little milk or cream blended in to lighten them, and sometimes you’ll but that’s not usual & some have a touch of salt.
 Every now and then, especially if Cream Cheese Frosting is going to be piped, you might see a tablespoon or two of cornstarch added.
-You can pipe this Cream Cheese Frosting as is, but it never hurts to add that tablespoon or so of cornstarch for a little extra insurance!
-Just toss it right in with the powdered sugar.
+You can pipe this Cream Cheese Frosting as is, but it never hurts to add that tablespoon or so of cornstarch for a little extra insurance if you are piping Just toss it right in with the powdered sugar.

-But like most simple things, you’ve got to be spot on to get any cream cheese frosting to come out beautifully.
-The most important thing to know is that the ingredients have to be at room temperature and that’s around 70 degrees F. The butter should be able to bend without breaking and will hold an indent if you press a finger into it and the cream cheese should be room temperature all the way through.
-I like to take my butter and cream cheese out the night before and set them somewhere that the temperature will be just right.
-If you have to, use your microwave on five-second intervals.
-Then whip the butter and the cream cheese together – for longer than you think you should, until it’s as light and fluffy as possible.
+Like most simple things, you’ve gotta be spot on to get cream cheese frosting to come out beautifully.
+Most important?
+The ingredients need to be at room temperature and that’s around 70 degrees F. The butter should be able to bend without breaking & will hold an indent if you press a finger into it.
+The cream cheese should be room temperature all the way through.
+I like to take my butter and cream cheese out the night before and set them somewhere the temperature is just right.
+If you have to, use your microwave on five-second intervals but that’s risky.
+Whip the butter and cream cheese together longer than you think you should until it’s as light and fluffy as possible.

-The other thing is to be careful with your powdered sugar.
-I usually sift mine unless I’m opening up a fresh bag and especially if I’m going to do anything decorative with it, like pipe.
-I add the powdered sugar into the whipped butter/cream cheese in several additions, beating on low until it’s just about incorporated, then bringing the speed of the mixer up slowly, and stopping to scrape down between each addition of sugar.
-Before the last addition, I add the vanilla, then the sugar because I think the little bit of extra moister helps the sugar absorb.
+Be careful with your powdered sugar.
+Unless it’s a fresh bag just opened, sift it, especially if you’re doing anything decorative.
+Add the powdered sugar to the whipped butter/cream cheese in several additions, beating on low until it’s just about incorporated, then bringing the speed of the mixer up slowly, stopping to scrape down between each addition of sugar.
+Before the last addition, add the vanilla, then the sugar because the little bit of extra moister helps the sugar absorb.
 Easy peasy!